BA (Hons)

 Additional requirements

-Above all, though, we are looking for potential students who can demonstrate the range of skills, talents, and interests necessary for this work, either through traditional A-levels or otherwise.
-We believe that all able students, of whatever age and background, who have the ability, should have the opportunity to study at Goldsmiths.
-We actively encourage applications from students with a wide range of relevant qualifications, especially the access diploma.
+But above all we're looking for potential students who can demonstrate the range of skills, talents and interests necessary for this work, either through traditional A-levels or otherwise.
+We believe that all able students of whatever age and background who have the ability should have the chance to study at Goldsmiths, and we actively encourage applications from students with a wide range of relevant qualifications, especially the access diploma.

 Given the range of students that the programme is designed to attract, applicants may be asked to attend an interview, where the following criteria are evaluated: